cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 6. "Quote request" email

 == Changelog ==
+= 2.9.0 - Released on 13 May 2022 =
+* New: support for WooCommerce 6.5
+* New: support for WordPress 6.0
+* Update: YITH plugin framework

+= 2.8.0 - Released on 30 March 2022 =
+* New: support for WooCommerce 6.4
+* Update: YITH plugin framework
+* Fix: Prevent issue during sent the request email

+= 2.7.0 - Released on 08 March 2022 =
+* New: support for WooCommerce 6.3
+* Update: YITH plugin framework

 = 2.6.0 - Released on 10 February 2022 =
 * New: support for WooCommerce 6.2
 * Update: YITH plugin framework